Culture of Korea: Culture of South Korea

 The contemporary culture of South Korea developed from the traditional culture of Korea which was prevalent in the early Korean nomadic tribes.
-By maintaining thousands of years of ancient Korean culture, South Korea has split on its own path of cultural development away from North Korean culture since the division of Korea in 1945.
-The industrialization [the development of industries in a country or region on a wide scale], urbanization [process of population movement to cities] and westernization [the adoption of or assimilation by the Western culture] of South Korea, especially Seoul [the capital of South Korea], have brought many changes to the way Korean people live.
-Changing economics and lifestyles have led to a concentration of population in major cities and depopulation of the rural countryside, with multi-generational [root word: generation] households separating into nuclear family [a group of two parents and their children] living arrangements.
+By maintaining thousands of years of ancient Korean culture, South Korea has split on its own path of cultural development away from North Korean culture since the division of Korea in 1949.
+The industrialization, urbanization, and westernization of South Korea, especially Seoul, have brought many changes to the way Koreans live.
+Changing Economy of South Korea and lifestyles have led to a concentration of population in major cities and depopulation of the rural countryside, with multi-generational households separating into nuclear family living.
 Today, many Korean cultural elements, especially popular culture, have spread across the globe and have become some of the most prominent cultural forces in the world.

 Culture of North Korea

 In North Korea, a central theme of cultural expression is to take the best from the past and discard capitalist elements.
 Popular, vernacular styles and themes in the arts such as literature, art, music and dance are esteemed as expressing the truly unique spirit of the Korean nation.

 Ethnographers, [i.e. people who do qualitative research that involves immersing yourself in a particular community or organisation to observe their behavior and interactions up close], devote much energy to restoring and reintroducing cultural forms that have the proper proletarian, or folk, spirit and that encourage the development of collective consciousness.

-Proletarian refers to the Marxism study of the classes in terms of Capitalism [not to be confused with the caste system, developed by the Aryans], including the Proletarians and Bourgeoisie.
+Proletarian refers to the Marxism study of the classes in terms of Capitalism including the Proletarians and Bourgeoisie.
 Other classes including landlords, petty bourgeoisie, peasants, and lumpenproletariat also exist but are not primary in terms of the dynamics of capitalism.

 Last but not least, lively, optimistic musical and choreographic expressions are stressed when it comes to dance.
 Group folk dances and choral singing are traditionally practiced in some but not all parts of Korea.
 They were being promoted throughout North Korea in the early 1990s among schools and university students.
 Farmers' music bands have also been revived.